rjhintz/git_workflows/gitflow_ogaws.md

 `$ git rebase og-aws/master master`

-#### Note
+#### Note on Rebase
 Use `rebase` instead of `merge` to ensure that a linear history is maintained that does not include unnecessary merge commits.
 `rebase` will also rewind, apply, and then reapply commits to the `master` branch.

-## Use Branch
+## Use a Topic Branch
 Commits to the OG-AWS repositories should never be made against the master branch.
 Use a topic branch instead.

 A topic branch solves a single and unique problem and often maps closely to an issue being tracked in the repository.
-For example, a topic branch to add significant content associated with an issue.
+For example, a topic branch could be used to add significant content associated with an issue.

 Ideally, a topic branch is named in a way that associates it closely with the issue it is attempting to resolve.